meisly/Scraper/README.md

 ## Coming Soon
 #### User Login
-Users will be able to login and save articles that they're interested in into their own person library.
+Users will be able to login and save articles that they're interested in into their own personal library.
 #### User Subject Collections
 Label saved articles and notes with individualized tags for easy retrieval and study